Build an executor bot

 Off-chain computation

 All information necessary to determine if a job is profitable and can be executed is stored inside the job's execution module.
 Execution module data is stored as Param structs inside the params mapping.
-To avoid unnecessary RPC calls it can be advantateous to query the state once and update it locally by listening for events.
+To avoid unnecessary RPC calls it can be advantageous to query the state once and update it locally by listening for events.

 Listen for events